 Candidates complete 36 credits of general education coursework in communications, mathematics, the humanities, natural science, and social and behavioral sciences.
 The curriculum also includes 27 credits of lower–division coursework in topics such as network fundamentals and internet programming.
 In addition, students must complete 18 elective credits and 39 credits of upper–division coursework.

-Florida State College at Jacksonville is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Florida State College at Jacksonville is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 5. Eastern Florida State College